 Data matching involves comparing computer records held by one data controller with other computer records held by the same or another controller to see how far they match.
 This will often involve matching personal information.

 Wiltshire Council undertakes data matching, where necessary, for a number of purposes, to comply with legal requirements placed on the council.

 - Detect and prevent crime/fraud

 - Assist in emergency response management

-In addition, further data matching may be undertaken on a directorate level.
+In addition, further data matching may be undertaken wholly within particular service areas or directorates.
 Please see the respective service’s website for any additional directorate specific privacy policies.Close

 Wiltshire Council is required by law to protect the public funds it administers.
 We process and share the information provided to us for the following purposes: